Popjay6611/AirBnB_clone/README.md

 ## Testing :straight_ruler:

-Unittests for the HolbertonBnB project are defined in the [tests](./tests) folder.
+Unittests for the AlxBnB project are defined in the [tests](./tests) folder.
 To run the entire test suite simultaneously, execute the following command:

 ```